There are now 3 possible online modes for units:

 - Honours core unit in Genetics [Bachelor of Science (Honours)]

-- Students are able to (1) discuss and describe recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture; and (3) search databases and manage the acquired information, think critically, analyse data and interpret results.
+Students are able to (1) discuss recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture.; and (3) search and manage the acquired information, think critically, analyse data, and interpret results.

-- Indicative assessments in this unit are as follows: (1) quizzes and (2) an oral presentation.
+Indicative assessments in this unit are as follows: (1) assignment; (2) oral presentation; and (3) exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)